bparanj/crystal/electronics/experiments/queue/pulse-shorten.md

 3. Capacitor Selection:
    - The capacitor value should be chosen based on the desired pulse duration and input signal frequency.

-This experiment can be simulated in Tinkercad using a square wave generator as the input and observing the shortened pulses across the load resistor.
+This experiment can be simulated using a square wave generator as the input and observing the shortened pulses across the load resistor.